What Is Web Hosting? How Hosting Works and What You Actually Buy

 - network connectivity so people can reach the site

-- control panel tools for domains, email, SSL, and backups
+- control-panel or dashboard tools for domains, SSL, and backups

 - resource limits such as CPU, RAM, storage, or bandwidth